tylerapritchard/TESSGI_Tut_Step0/Step0.md

 # Introduction to "An introduction into the tools and tutorials available for the analysis of TESS data" a.k.a.
 Step-0

-*This is a first draft of a tutorial for person interested in TESS data but who is a novice computationally - its not really feature complete, tested, or edited, but its a runthrough at the level I think we were talking about to see if we're all on the same page*.

-*If this is at the level that the team was thinking, things that we might want to add include discussion of conda environments, using the conda GUI to start a notebook if thats easier, links to discussion of astro-based scientific computing/command line stuff, etc.  Let me know what y'all are thinking*.

-*For easing access to those with VERY limited computing resources, we might want to discuss google colab since it requires internet and a browser, but no local compute or storage.
-If we do this, we should also probably try to do at least copy the introduction tutorial in colab even if we were to leave other jupyter vs colab modifications to the reader.
-This might not work, I don't know*.

-Notes from discussion w/ Christina:

-*(add a sentence about how you can do this in just python if you don't want to use a notebook) Also add some discussion of what an environment is, package manager vs environment manager, pip, jupyter notebooks*

-*Add some discussion around minimum maximimum python versions, and checks in the process to make sure that the proper versions are installed*

-*Add more hand-holding around starting up and using a terminal*

-*Add removal discussion - environment in conda or full distribution*

-*change workflow to add an environment for TESS, change it to default,*

-*using conda/conda-forge to install lightkurve? notes - pip can be run in a notebook as the lightkurve quickstart suggests and I cribbed from*

-*possibly swap some of the illistrative images to gifs*

 ## Motivation

 Getting started with TESS data and tools is easy!
 However, it does require a couple of steps which can be daunting if you haven't done them before.
 Many astronomers who have a laptop set-up for doing active research will likely have the nescessities available, however others including (but not limited to!) new students, interns, and the interested amateur astronomer, may find this brief guide usefull.